po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/20-Stu_Instance-Method/README.md

 Work with a partner to implement the following user story:

-* As an Developer, I want to write a custom instance method in my login route that compares the entered password to a hashed password
+* As a user, I want to login to my account with my password.

 ## Acceptance Criteria

+* It's done when the model includes an instance method .

-* It's done when the method returns a boolean to indicate whether or not a password matches the hashed password stored in the record.
+* It's done when the instance method compares the user's input with the hashed password.

 ## 💡 Hint(s)